 Known as “Bonnie the Breaker” after 16 years of sword fighting with our sister group Dragon's Own, Bonnie has made the leap into Jousting.
-Having floated around the edges of STALC since 2004, and working on her family’s horse ranch, Bonnie finally became a full time member and our Master of Horse.
-This year she’ll get off the ground and onto horseback.
+Having floated around the edges of STALC since 2004, and working on her family’s horse ranch, Bonnie finally became a full time member and our primary horse hauler.
+This year she hopes to get off the ground and onto horseback.
 A still serving 19yr veteran of the Canadian Armed Forces, Bonnie’s voice, boisterous attitude, and willingness to try anything set before her, leaves “The Breaker” a recognizable figure.

 Senior Chief Squire